jeanbza/git-java-websiteskeleton/README.md

 ## Additional notes

 - The java chef downloads from oracle (sigh).
 If your connection is slow or spotty, it may fail on a curl command.
-Give it a couple of shots (`vagrant provision` will do it) until the curl successfully completes
+Give it a couple of shots (`vagrant provision` will do it) until the curl successfully completes.